 The rigorous selection process for AFEUR is seven days long, and candidates who pass are sent to a six-month training phase in Facatativa, near Bogota.
 The training focuses on various hostage rescue situations, such as buildings, aircraft, buses, ships, and trains.
 Skills covered include fast roping and rappelling, sniping, EOD, heliborne assault, high-speed and offensive driving, and VIP protection.

-For example, members of AFEUR are protecting the Colombian President when he travels across the country and abroad.
-They also provided close protection for various VIP guests, including US presidents Bill Clinton (Army group) and George W. Bush visits to Cartagena, in 2000, 2004 respectively.
-They also provided the second security ring to President Bush’s visit to Bogotá in 2007.
+AFEUR’s role primarily involves carrying out hostage rescue and VIP protection missions.
+Members of AFEUR are responsible for protecting the Colombian President when he travels across the country and abroad.
+During their visits to Colombia, they also provide close protection for VIP guests, including US Presidents Bill Clinton and George W. Bush.

 During the visits of these high-ranking officials, AFEUR is responsible for providing the second security ring.
 This means they are responsible for securing the area around the President or VIP guest to prevent potential threats from getting too close.
 AFEUR members work closely with other Colombian military and law enforcement agencies to quickly identify and neutralize any threats.

 The comprehensive AFEUR training covers various aspects of hostage rescue and VIP protection.
 One of the key areas of training is handling various hostage rescue situations.
 Trainees are put through a series of realistic simulations to ensure they are ready to handle any situation during a mission.
 This is because hostage rescue missions are some of the most challenging and dangerous operations a special forces unit can undertake.

 Another important aspect of AFEUR training is fast roping and rappelling techniques.
 These techniques are used to quickly and efficiently enter a building or other structure from a helicopter or other aircraft.
 Members of AFEUR are trained to use these techniques safely and effectively to get in and out of a target quickly and without attracting too much attention.